catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 The PFC is to conduct a review of all parish insurance policies on renewal to ensure appropriate and adequate insurance coverage exists.

-The PFC's annual review of policies would typically include buildings and contents insurance, including individual sub-limits for money, burglary and theft, and voluntary workers cover.
+The PFC’s annual review of policies would typically include buildings and contents insurance, including individual sub-limits for money, burglary and theft, and voluntary workers cover.

 It is the responsibility of the PFC to review these policies, consider whether changes to existing arrangements are required and advise the parish priest accordingly.
-Where a recommendation may be to change the insurance on a building from 'replacement' or 'modified replacement' to 'indemnity' (i.e. essentially to cover the cost of removal in the event of a total loss), the parish priest must seek approval from the Archbishop prior to amending the coverage.
+Where a recommendation may be to change the insurance on a building from ‘replacement’ or ‘modified replacement’ to ‘indemnity’ (i.e. essentially to cover the cost of removal in the event of a total loss), the parish priest must seek approval from the Archbishop prior to amending the coverage.

 The Archdiocese holds separate master policies for: